FnuGk/pybencode/README.md

 Simple bencode implementation in python.
 ________________________________________

 This is only meant as a simple and readable implementation of bencoding.
-No optimisation is made.
+No optimization is made.

 Usage
 -----